rust-lang/blog.rust-lang.org/posts/inside-rust/2021-05-15-What-the-error-handling-project-group-is-working-towards.md

 We would also like to provide a basic error reporter in `std`, and some facilities for making it easy to use, or easy to replace with your own preferred error reporter.
 Printing an error and its sources is a fundamental operation in Rust, so we want the language to provide a pit of success for reporting, where the easiest thing to do is the right thing.
 We can't get there completely because we use `Display` for individual error messages, and we can't change that in a backwards compatible fashion, but we hope that adding a convenient method for printing a full chain of errors and some clever lints will relieve most of the pressure.

 We plan on fixing this by first adding a `Report` type to the standard library that wraps a `&dyn Error` and implements `Display` such that it prints each source as desired.
-We would like the output of `Report`'s display method to support the styles of error concatenation that are most common in the rust ecosystem.
+We would like the output of `Report`'s display method to support the styles of error concatenation that are most common in the Rust ecosystem.

 Either one line with each error message concatenated with colons: